-$^{^{182}}$ Wind RPS requirement is 75% of the annual RPS requirement.
+195 Wind RPS requirement is 75% of the annual RPS requirement.
 See 20 ILCS 3855/1-75(c)(1).

-183 PV RPS requirement is 6% of the annual RPS requirement.
+196 PV RPS requirement is 6% of the annual RPS requirement.
 See 20 ILCS 3855/1-75(c)(1).

-184 Distributed Generation RPS requirement is 1% of the annual RPS requirement.
-See 20 ILCS 3855/1-75(c)(1).

-aggregation programs and returning to utility supplied service.
+197 Distributed Generation RPS requirement is 1% of the annual RPS requirement.
+See 20 ILCS 3855/1-75(c)(1). but not Ameren Illinois's.
+Ameren Illinois's and ComEd's load forecasts have now significantly increased based on the recent observation of a significant number of municipalities suspending their municipal aggregation programs and returning to utility supplied service.
 Because the delivery year RPS budget is a function of the amount of eligible utility load, which has increased relative to last year's load forecasts, it is forecasted that the delivery year RPS Budgets exceed the Contractual Cost for RECs already procured in each delivery year.
 Therefore, both Ameren Illinois (Table 8-3) and ComEd (Table 8-4) are forecasted to have RPS funds available in each of the five delivery years covered by this plan.